accessibility-exchange/co-design/src/steps/organizations-prepare-internally.md

 ### Provide resources for these organizations

 * We can provide a basic resource on how to meet different access needs
 * Have case studies or peer sharing from other groups on what they’re doing to engage with Deaf people and People wtih Disabilities effectively
+* Provide previous insights and best practices, especially in their particular industry
+* A glossary of terms helps entities use the appropriate terms when referring to consultant's abilities
 * Have consultants on the website willing to help do this prep work with organizations, and coach them in reaching out